jweissman/orsino/playtesting.md

 # Notes from Playtesting

 ## Bugs
-[ ] Effects from shrine not getting applied to characters? (maybe getting erased at Combat#setUp if configured as activeEffect but also I don't think I was even seeing it immediately on the character rec at all?)
 [ ] Hidden seems to be removed whenever the hiding creature _gets_ attacked (should be removed whenever the hiding creature itself _attacks_)
 [ ] Zero handling
   [ ] Was seeing 0-damage attacks on elite units (maybe something to do with DR but a 0-damage attack is a miss, although we could gloss as 'graze' or something?)